exonomyapp/interNovel/docs/local-data.md

 *   **Issue to Comments (One-to-Many):** An issue can have multiple comments.
 This is modeled by storing `issue_id` in each comment object.
 *   **User Involvement (Creator/Assignee):** `creator_id` and `assignee_id` fields link issues and comments to users.
 If the `users` object store is implemented, these IDs would reference `users.id`.
+*   **Parent-Child Relationships Between Issues (Hierarchical):**
+    *   An issue can be a child of another issue.
+This is modeled by the `parent_issue_id` field in the `issues` object store, which references the `id` of the parent issue.
+    *   The application logic is responsible for parsing issue descriptions (or other designated fields/inputs) to identify these relationships and populate the `parent_issue_id` accordingly.
+This schema defines how such an identified relationship is stored locally.
+    *   Retrieving all children of a parent issue can be done by querying the `issues` store where `parent_issue_id` matches the parent's `id`.

 ## 5. Data Synchronization Strategy (Future Consideration)